maxmind/GeoIP2-java/README.dev.md

    * You do not need to update the version.
 The release script will do so.
 3. Review `CHANGELOG.md` for completeness and correctness.
 Update its release date.
 Commit it.
-4. Install or update `hub` as it used by the release script.
+4. Install or update [gh](https://github.com/cli/cli) as it used by the release script.
 5. Test that `mvn package` can complete successfully.
 Run `git clean -dxff` or something similar to clean up afterwards.
 5. Run `./dev-bin/release.sh`.